 Since the accident, she has returned to college getting straight A's.
 She recently exhibited her post-injury artwork in Soho, NYC.

-Grace continues to struggle with the unseen consequences of her TBI but relies on her faith in Jesus Christ, and her determination to not be a victim of circumstances to get her through each trial.
+Grace continues to struggle with the unseen consequences of her TBI but relies on her faith and her determination to not be a victim of circumstances to get her through each trial.

 ROCK THE WALK